denten-books/plain-text/5-surface.md

 content.
 The computed inscription occupies at least two distinct sites, each entailing drastically differing affordances for interpretation.
-Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the hard drive and screen.
-Some readers measure that distance in inches, as when reading documents locally for example, stored on their own computer; and in miles when reading documents remotely, stored on far away "cloud" servers.
+Were we to untangle the tightly wound coil of the circuit, we would find ample distance between hard drive and screen.
+Some readers measure that distance in inches, as when reading documents locally for example, stored on their own computer;
+and in miles when reading documents remotely, stored on far away "cloud" servers.
 Where print is flat, digital inscription is stratified across multiple incongruent planes.[^ln2-hayles]

 How did this multiplicity come to be?
 And what effect does it have on the life